Marco Mazzi: Awards

 Marco Mazzi has received numerous national and international awards, including the Nomination for Best Director at the Prisma Film Awards in Rome (2024)August 2024 Nominees, the Bangkok Society of Film Critics Award at the Bangkok Movie Awards (2024)September 2024 Monthly Competition Result | BMA and the First Prize in the Best Analogue Film category at the International Avant-Garde Movie Awards in New York (2024).
+Marco Mazzi was the artist invited to inaugurate the Liberi (Tutti) Festival in Verona in 2022.
+On that occasion, he presented a sound performance based on the percussion of two kettles found by chance on the street.